Improbability Driving the narrative

 "It's Up To You To Prove Your Innocence"

-This piece of advice from an official at Dundee Sheriff Court appears to represent the official position.
+This piece of advice from an officer at Dundee Sheriff Court appears to represent the official position.

 Dundee Procurator Fiscal